1. Main facts and figures

 - caring needs and responsibilities

-- spending on housing
+- expenditure on housing

 - pension scheme participation